 So many Hypothyroid Mom readers write to me about anxiety and panic attacks, yet doctors have never considered taking a closer look at their thyroid, adrenal, and gut health.
 Shocking really.
-Jen Wittman, creator of Thyroid Loving Care, shares her personal experience along with 10 tips to relieve stress, anxiety, and panic.
+Thyroid Specialist and Holistic Health Expert, Jen Wittman, shares her personal experience along with 10 tips to relieve stress, anxiety, and panic.

 I remember lying on the bed wanting to crawl out of my skin.
 As I stared up at the ceiling, waves of panic overtook me…but I wasn’t sure why.
 Prior to becoming hypothyroid, I could handle any stress…every stress really.
 Whatever came my way, I was able to deflect, like Wonder Woman with her magic bracelets.
 Really, stress was no problem.
 I actually thrived on it.
 I piled it on, never really feeling it…or so I thought.

 Then I had my baby.
 After that, everything changed.
 My moods were like a tsunami crashing the shore.
 At first you’re sitting on the beach, enjoying a peaceful sea and in the next moment a tidal wave of anger, sadness, panic would topple me destroying everything in its path.
 I thought this was just hormones and the intense sleep deprivation of new motherhood but eventually, I learned it was my thyroid – powerful and completely out-of-whack.

 Why am I so much more anxious since becoming hypothyroid?

 This question has a tricky answer.
 As we now know, the adrenals, thyroid and your gut are inextricably linked.
 The adrenal glands, part of the sympathetic nervous system, secrete hormones including cortisol, epinephrine and norepinephrine.
 These hormones are important as they regulate the stress response and our ability to handle stress.
 The problem is that the adrenal glands are the glands most negatively affected when we are stressed.